Don Meredith: Professional career

 The Dallas Cowboys franchise was admitted to the league too late to participate in the 1960 NFL draft, so on November 28, 1959, two days before the draft, Meredith signed a five-year personal-services contract with Tecon Corporation, which like the Cowboys, was owned by Clint Murchison.
-He was intending to attend law school before the deal.
+He planned to attend law school before the deal.
 This contract meant he would play for the Cowboys if and when they received an NFL franchise.
 He was also selected by the Chicago Bears in the third round (32nd overall) of the 1960 NFL draft, after Bears owner George Halas made the pick to help ensure that the expansion Cowboys got off to a solid start.
 The league honored the contract, but made the Cowboys compensate the Bears with a third-round pick in the 1962 NFL draft.
-He is considered by some to be the original Dallas Cowboy because he had come to the team even before the franchise had adopted a nickname, hired a head coach (Tom Landry) or scout (Gil Brandt), or participated in either the 1960 NFL expansion draft or its first NFL draft in 1961.
+He is considered by some to be the original Dallas Cowboy because he was a part of the team before the franchise adopted a nickname, hired a head coach, (Tom Landry) a scout (Gil Brandt), or participated in either the 1960 NFL expansion draft or its first NFL draft in 1961.
 The Texans, their crosstown rivals in the American Football League, also chose him as a "territorial selection" in their 1960 draft, but were too late to sign him.

 Meredith spent two years as a backup to Eddie LeBaron, eventually splitting time in 1962 before he was given the full-time starting job by Coach Landry in 1963.
 When statistics for sacks were counted retroactively for his era, Meredith became the first quarterback to have been sacked more than 50 times, having been sacked 58 times in the 1964 season.
 The team went 5-4-1 with Meredith as starter.
 The following year, they did even better, as he went 7–4 in games while throwing 22 touchdowns to 13 interceptions.
 In 1966, Meredith led the Cowboys to the NFL postseason, something he continued to do until his unexpected retirement before the 1969 season.
 His two most heartbreaking defeats came in NFL Championship play against the Green Bay Packers, 34–27 in Dallas (1966), during which he was intercepted on a fourth-down passing play, an interception that he later claimed was due to a coaching issue, having incorrect personnel and formation on the field; and the famous "Ice Bowl" game, 21–17 in Green Bay (1967).
 Already feeling physically and mentally fatigued as a leader, he had his worst playoff outing in 1968 against the Cleveland Browns in the Eastern Conference Championship game, throwing three interceptions before being benched, which led to his retirement in 1969 at age 31.
-His successor Craig Morton also struggled to win a championship, until ultimately Roger Staubach proved to be the missing ingredient needed to finally help the 1971 Cowboys win their first Super Bowl.
+His successor Craig Morton also struggled to win a championship until Roger Staubach ultimately proved to be the missing ingredient needed to finally help the 1971 Cowboys win their first Super Bowl.